-35 Best Action Adventure Games With Incredible Worlds - Gameranx
+40 Best Action-Adventure Games With Incredible Worlds - Gameranx

 Release Date: November 2011

 Skyrim is a classic example of high-fantasy worldbuilding and still stands the test of time over a decade after it first launched.
 The game is set in the northernmost province of Tamriel, the world in which the events of all the games in The Elder Scrolls franchise take place.
-Skyrim, a hardy, cold and mountainous region is a landscape torn by warring factions, bandits, monsters and religious upheaval.
+Skyrim, a hardy, cold and mountainous region is a landscape torn by warring factions, bandits, monsters, and religious upheaval.
 It’s a foundation upon which many open-world games of today build and is a fantastic example of non-linear exploration in an open-world setting.
-Plus, it still looks beautiful, all these years on.
+Plus, it still looks beautiful years later, especially with mods.

 Publisher: Bethesda Softworks